vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:a1f556e63f
 ## Beginning your SQL journey

+Welcome to the course!
+Let's get straight into it.
 SQL, which stands for *Structured Query Language*, is a language for interacting with data stored in something called a *relational database*.

-You can think of a relational database as a collection of tables, where each table contains rows and columns like a spreadsheet and represents exactly one type of entity, like people, cars, or purchases.
+You can think of a relational database as a collection of tables.
+A table is just a set of rows and columns, like a spreadsheet, which represents exactly one type of entity.
+For example, a table might represent employees in a company, or purchases made.

-Each row, or *record*, of a table contains information about a single entity (e.g. a person).
-Each column, or *field*, contains an attribute of all entities in the table (e.g. name).
+Each row, or *record*, of a table contains information about a single entity -- E.g., in a table representing employees, each row represents a single person.
+Each column, or *field*, contains a single attribute for all rows in the table -- E.g., in a table representing employees, we might have a column for an employee's first and last name.

-For example, this table contains information about people:
+The employees table might look something like this:

 | id | name | age | nationality |
 |----|----|----|----|